 Discover one of the most popular attraction in Delaware, the Air Mobility Command Museum.
 This museum is located next to Dover Air Force Base and offers free admission and parking.
 Marvel at over 30 historical retired Air Force aircraft, hear past stories from local veterans, experience a flight simulator, air traffic control tower, and much more.
 Be sure to take home a piece of aviation history with you by shopping at the Museum’s store.

 Dine at one of downtown Historic Dover’s local eateries.
-Grey Fox Grille & Public House and 33 West Ale House & Grill offer something for everyone, including a full-service bar serving local craft brews and more.
-Grab a coffee to go with homemade treats and baked goods at Governor’s Café, House of Coffi, or Sweets & Treats- all located in Downtown Historic Dover within walking distance of 18th century history.
+Grey Fox Grille & Public House and Governor’s Café - offering something for everyone!
+Grab a coffee to go with homemade treats and baked goods at House of Coffi, La Baguette Bakery, or Sweets & Treats- located in Downtown Historic Dover within walking distance of 18th century history.

-Get up early and head to the Festival Buffet inside Dover Downs Hotel & Casino for a full-service breakfast buffet with a wide section home style cookin’ – something for everyone to try!
+Get up early and head to Sugar Factory American Brasserie inside Dover Downs Hotel & Casino for a full menu of all your favorite breakfast entrees.
 Afterwards, head downstairs and test your luck at Dover Downs Hotel & Casino with 24-hour gaming, live table games, live harness racing, entertainment, shopping and a luxurious spa.

 Hear stories of the past at the Old State House located on The Green.
 The Old State House was built in 1791 and was home to both state and Kent County Governments.
 This Georgian-style structure served as Delaware’s Capital until 1933.
 See works of art by several artist including a larger than life portrait of George Washington painted by Denis A. Volozan.